The Best Drum Sticks For Worship

-In worship drums world we hear a lot about snare drums and cymbals and the other big-ticket items.
-But when was the last time you heard anyone talking about the mini-trees we call drum sticks?
+In worship drums world we hear a lot about snare drums, cymbals, and other big-ticket items.
+However, when was the last time you heard anyone talking about the mini-trees we call drumsticks?
 We can’t think of our last time either.
 Honestly, I don’t think I’ve ever really read anything about picking the best drumsticks for worship.
 But it’s a crucial step!

-So how do you choose the right stick?
+So how do you choose the right drumsticks?

 Is there even a “right” one?
-What about mallets!!
+And what about mallets!?!
 When should we use those??

 The answers to questions like these are purely subjective.